Boat Winterization & Storage in Kansas City

 This year we will be offering a full menu of boat winterization, storage and detailing to make sure your boat is ready for the winter and the 2020 boating season.

 Below are the price ranges for the different winterization services varied by your exact horsepower.
 As a reminder to complete boats faster, we are doing all drop offs by appointment.
-Please contact Misty in service at 816-229-3366, or email her at firstname.lastname@example.org to schedule your service today.
+Please contact Jamie or Robin in service at 816-229-3366, or email her at firstname.lastname@example.org to schedule your service today.
 We also do on-water winterization and lake pickups for storage.

 October through March storage for boats dropped off at Blue Springs Marine

 October through March storage for boats picked up/returned to Greater Kansas City Metro Lakes

 - Exterior wax $289-$459